Trapigtrogen/Drawpp/drawpp_guide.md

 ## <a id="build">Building the library</a>

-This is how you build the drawpp library, and generate documentation. <br>
-*Not implemented*
+<br>To build the library, you will be using CMake (at least version 3.13.4).
+You can do this using CMake-gui, or on the command line.<br>

+Before that though, you should run `git submodule update --init --recursive`, to make sure all submodules are present.<br>

+Now, you will need to create a directory where the build will be generated.
+In this example we'll create a directory called `build`, right in the drawpp project directory.<br>

+On the command line, this is done with the command `mkdir build`.<br>

+Next, navigate into the build directory with `cd build`.<br>
+Now, run CMake, with `cmake ..`.<br>
+If your build folder is elsewhere, you should replace the `..`, with the path to the project folder.<br>

+If you are using CMake-gui, you should put the project directory path to the `Where is the source code` field, and the build directory path to the `Where to build the binaries` field.<br>
+When those are set, press the `Configure` button to configure the project, though you don't have to, if you are fine with the default options.
+If you do want to configure the project, only the options beginning with DPP_ should be modified.<br>
+To generate the build files, press the `Generate` button, and select your generator.<br><br>

+At this point, if you are on Windows, you will find a Visual Studio project called `Drawpp.sln`, in the `build` directory.
+You can go ahead and build it using Visual Studio.<br>

+On Linux, makefiles will have been generated into the `build` directory, and you can build the library with the `make` command.<br>

 <br>

 ## <a id="release">Generating a release</a>

-Generating a release is done with `build_release` script.
+<br>Generating a release is done with `build_release` script.
 On Windows, use the batch version, on Linux, use the shell version.
 The script will ask you for some options for the release.
 If you don't care about those, you can generate a default release by passing -f flag to the script.<br>

 #### <a id="release_prerequisites">Prerequisites</a>